-THIRD QUARTER, 2017 • Vol. 2, No. 3
+SECOND QUARTER, 2019 • Vol. 4, No. 2

-The growth in industry diversification for Southwest Florida follows the usual trend for this quarter.
-Southwest Florida typically measures higher index measures during the quarters spanning April through September, and lower index measures during the quarters spanning October through March.
+The decrease in industry diversification for Southwest Florida follows the usual trend for this quarter.
+Southwest Florida typically experiences higher index measures during the quarters spanning April through September, and lower index measures during the quarters spanning October through March.
 The lower index measures, expected during the winter period, can be attributed to an influx of tourism and seasonal residents, which leads to an increase in demand for both the retail trade and accommodation and food service industries to meet the seasonal demand.
 When the winter period ends and seasonal residents leave the region, the demand for both of these industries contracts, leading to a more diverse economy during the spring and summer period.

 The Cape Coral-Fort Myers IDI rose in the 4th quarter of 2018, registering at 8.539.
 This was a decrease from the 3rd quarter of 2018 (measured at 8.652), but an improvement from the 4th quarter of 2017 (measured at 8.501).
 The MSA did not move in the rankings, remaining as the 5th most diversified MSA in the state, out of 22 total MSAs in Florida.

 The Naples-Immokalee-Marco Island IDI decreased in the 4th quarter of 2018, with an IDI of 8.742—a decline from the 3rd quarter of 2018 (measured at 8.836), but higher than the 4th quarter of 2017 (measured at 8.678).
 Nonetheless, the Naples-Immokalee-Marco Island MSA did not move in the rankings, remaining as the most diversified MSA in the state for the quarter.